GLOBAL MARKETS-Stocks near record highs, dollar up on optimism, earnings

 Tech giants Intel, Alphabet, Microsoft and coffee chain Starbucks are scheduled to report results after market close.

-Qualcomm weighed on both the S&P 500 and Nasdaq.
-The chipmaker fell 5.7 percent after posting a lower-than-expected rise in quarterly revenue.

-European shares climbed to a one-year high supported by merger and acquisition-related optimism.
-Johnson & Johnson's $30-billion deal to buy Actelion lifted shares in the Swiss biotech firm.
+European shares climbed to a one-year high supported by merger and acquisition-related optimism, with Johnson & Johnson's $30 billion deal to buy Actelion lifting shares in the Swiss biotech firm.

 The dollar gained against a basket of major currencies as the greenback played catch-up with the recent rally in stocks.